How to Unlock Your Full Potential for Success and Achievement

 - Don’t be complacent

-- Don’t be ignorant or fearful – always look forward to upgrade your skills and knowledge base.
+- Don’t be ignorant or fearful – always look forward to upgrading your skills and knowledge base.

 - Accept responsibility for everything that happens – your choices, growth and failures are up to you.
 Don’t make excuses for your shortcomings.
 Don’t be a victim – be victorious.

 - Expect the best – life is a ‘self-fulfilling prophecy’.
-Through positive thinking, you have the power to write your own script and take center stage.
+Through positive thinking, you have the power to write your own script and take centre stage.